dmtwng/dmytrowng.github.io/_posts/2021-01-08-db-in-simple-words-data-locks.markdown

 Lover level of a lock, lighter it is.
 Higher level, more clients are waiting in a queue and lock is heavier.

 Having locks in place ensures all ACID principles.
 It is safe to work with data in that way.
 But it is hard to provide a good performance and scale of data.
 Locks can be implemented in different databases a bit differently.
 You also can meet other, like update lock and intent to read.

+### Where DB locks are used

+Database locking is used for concurrency control in many databases.
+The typical example is MySQL.
+It is used in InnoDB to lock data on the [row level](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-shared-exclusive-locks), [index record](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-record-locks), and others.
+If you're inserting a new row with an auto-increment column it will [lock the entire table](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-auto-inc-locks).

+PostgreSQL implemented the possibility to use [Multi Version and Locking Concurrency Control](https://www.postgresql.org/docs/9.1/mvcc-intro.html).
+Similarly as in InnoDB, [table and row level locks](https://www.postgresql.org/docs/9.1/explicit-locking.html) are possible.

+In Neo4j locking is used [on the nodes and relationships](https://www.postgresql.org/docs/9.1/mvcc-intro.html).

+The locking mechanism is not too good from a performance perspective.
+But it provides the highest transaction isolation level which could be necessary for domains like financial.